Give us a call

 What is the Average price of roofing in Minnesota?

-The average price of roofing in Minnesota can vary based on a number of factors, including the type of roofing material, the size of the roof, and the pitch of the roof.
+The average price of roofing in Minnesota can vary based on different factors including type of roofing material, the size of the roof, and the pitch of the roof.
+These are some of the factors that could affect the average cost of roofing.
 Generally, the cost of roofing in Minnesota will range from $5 to $10 per square foot for asphalt shingles, $10 to $15 per square foot for wood shingles, and $6 to $12 per square foot for metal roofing.
 The cost of installing a flat roof in Minnesota will typically range from $5 to $20 per square foot, while the cost of installing a slate or tile roof in Minnesota will generally range from $15 to $30 per square foot.
-It's important to keep in mind that these prices are just estimates, and the actual cost of roofing in Minnesota will depend on the specific details of your project.
+It's important to keep in mind that these costs are only estimates, and the actual cost of roofing in Minnesota will depend on the specific details of your project.

 Is it okay to reroof over a house's existing shingles?

-Removing the old shingles before putting in the new ones is far better practice.
-You can then examine the underside of the decking and make any repairs that are required.
-Additionally, it will allow you to put in an ice and water shield and sufficient ventilation, which will help shield your roof from Minnesota's harsh weather.
+It is always best to remove the old shingles before installing the new ones.
+After that, you can check the decking's underside and make any necessary repairs.
+It will also let you to install an ice and water barrier and enough ventilation, all of which will assist protect your roof from Minnesota's severe weather.

 There are a few signs that could mean your Minnesota roof needs to be replaced.
 If you see leaks or water damage in your home, it is one of the most obvious signs.
 This can occur if the flashing around vents and skylights is loose or corroded, or if the shingles are missing, cracked, or damaged.
 If the shingles are curling, buckling, or losing granules, this is another indication that your roof may need to be replaced.
 This frequently indicates that the shingles are nearing the end of their lifespan.